September 24, 2018

 All of Buffalo Wild Wings’ customers earn points at the same rate, and there’s no status to be achieved beyond redeeming points for food.
 In the spirit of equality, this sounds like a decent approach.
 However, when it comes to keeping VIP customers loyal, it’s crucial to differentiate the experience for your most valuable demographic.

 Ignoring VIPs is a great way to lose them, which should be terrifying to business owners considering two-thirds of revenue comes from the top 25% of customers and less than 15% of revenue comes from the bottom 50% of customers.
 Why are your least valuable customers getting the same deals as your best customers?

 Instead of incentivizing customers blindly, implement a VIP program targeted at the top 5%-25% of customers.
 Given their enormous revenue potential, rewards and benefits should go to the best customers to ensure that they stay loyal long-term.

-Overall, one of the most powerful facets of a great loyalty program is that it can go beyond just rewarding people for doing what they already do — a customer engagement and loyalty program should be able to offer incentives in ways that measurably change consumer behavior (bringing them back more often, getting them to spend more, getting them to visit at a different time of the day, bringing back lost customers… etc).
+Overall, one of the most powerful facets of a great customer loyalty program is that it can go beyond rewarding people for doing what they already do — a customer engagement and loyalty program should be able to offer incentives in ways that measurably change consumer behavior (bringing them back more often, getting them to spend more, getting them to visit at a different time of the day, bringing back lost customers… etc).
 No business wants to give away free product without some type of guaranteed ROI.